Guidance for researchers

 - Referring to the R&D checklist developed for preparing NIHR RfPB applications (but is fit for purpose with most funding applications)

-PPI stands for Patient and Public Involvement and the answer is yes you do need to incorporate it into your study.
+PPI stands for Patient, Public and Carer Involvement and the answer is, 'yes you do need to incorporate it into your study!'.
 PPI is about doing research 'with' and 'for' patients and service users rather than 'on' and 'to'.
 For NIHR grant applications PPI work will be expected.
-At Sussex Partnership we have our own PPI Team.
+At Sussex Partnership we have our own PPI Team and our studies are shaped by our Lived Experience Advisory Panels, where people with lived experience work alongside the research team.

 Get in touch via involvementinresearch

 Research is developing to consider different elements of Equality, Diversity, and Inclusion (EDI).
-We have put together a series of resources to help researchers understand the issues and barriers faced by under-served groups in research, and how to start addressing them.
 In order to reduce inequalities in health and care outcomes, our research studies need to embrace EDI.

 - No acronyms